WDYT32/generate-GUI-for-config/README.md

 For rewrites:

 There is `//<!--html-fragment-->` comments in `addEl` function.
 It's annotation, which will be replaced by `hf='generates-html-code'`, which is needed to add various numerable elements.
 We see `parse` function which is needed to output configuration in original format.
 There is `<!--format-->` and `<!--space_char-->` in `parse` function.
-First annotation will be replaced by converted format which ready to repair.
+First annotation will be replaced by converted format which is ready to be used.
 The second annotation will be replaced by the eponymous rule from [rules table](#rules-table).
 As for styles, nothing recommendations.
 ## License
 In this project using [MIT license](https://github.com/WDYT32/generate-GUI-for-config?tab=MIT-1-ov-file#)